 - Loss of or change to your sense of smell or taste

 However, these are similar to lots of other common illnesses.
 The only way you can be sure if someone has coronavirus is to test them.

-If you are concerned, please do not take your child to your doctor or pharmacist – stay at home and call NHS 111 for advice.
+If you, your child or anyone else in your household has symptoms of COVID-19, please do not visit your doctor or pharmacist – stay at home and use the NHS 111 online service at 111.nhs.uk for urgent medical advice.

 Q: Does COVID-19 affect children?

-The evidence to date (1st April 2020) suggests that although children do develop COVID-19, very few children will develop a severe infection with COVID-19, whether they are immune-compromised or not.
+A: The evidence to date (21st May 2020) suggests that although children do develop COVID-19, very few children develop severe symptoms, even if they have an underlying health condition.

-We are taking extra precautions to keep our young patients safe, including providing guidance for specific patient groups (which can be found at the end of this page) who may be considered part of a vulnerable group.
+At GOSH, we are taking extra precautions to keep our patients safe like providing specialty guidance for patients, including those who may be considered immunocompromised or part of a vulnerable group.

 Q: My child has a long-term health condition, what should I do?

 A: Our clinical teams are providing specific information for children and young people with underlying health problems, in line with advice from national bodies.
 You can find guidance for specific patient groups at gosh.nhs.uk/covid-19-specialty-guides.
 These will be updated regularly and shared via our website and social media.